Are you all set with setting goals?

-If you are feeling like you have fallen off the goal wagon, you have got PLENTY of time left this year to try again.
+Feeling like you have fallen off the goal wagon?
+Aren't sure where to start?
+Never fear!
+You've got PLENTY of time for setting goals left this year to try again.
 Maybe you need a new strategy or some new accountability...or to set up a reward?
 We have discussed so many different ways to help you succeed in 2019 the last few weeks so be sure to revisit the strategies to see if you can try a different angle.

-The final installment of my January goal setting series features my favorite Instagram follow Bridget Stralko, known to the IG community as Unclutterit.
+The final installment of my January goal setting series features my favorite Instagram follow Bridget Stralko, known to her legions of Unclutterati on Instagram as Unclutterit.
 I think of myself as pretty motivated and organized and Bridget helps me think next level when it comes to organizing projects and goal setting.

 - Bridget says if you aren’t happy with where you are, figure out why it is you aren’t happy.
 Then set a goal on how to change that.